usamamkhz/CMWA.2/replit.md

 - Enhanced Google Drive link functionality with better UX for both clients and admins
 - Improved admin notes display with visual styling and clear labeling
 - Added proper role-based permissions for Drive link access (clients edit, admins view-only)
+- Successfully connected to Supabase database with user credentials
+- Converted all database operations from in-memory storage to Supabase integration
+- Users can now sign up and their data persists in the actual Supabase database

 ## User Preferences
 Preferred communication style: Simple, everyday language.